 It also reacts adversely when consumed alongside alcohol and illicit drugs like cocaine (4).
 Again, like most fermented teas, puer tea may also affect digestion problems.

-Puer tea is safe for consumption by adults and children (4).
+Puer tea is safe for consumption by most adults and possibly children (4).
 However, it is of crucial importance to drink it in moderation and stick to the recommended servings.
-According to Medicine Net, healthy adults can consume at least four cups a day (4).
+According to Medicine Net, most healthy adults can safely consume up to four cups a day (4).
+Each cup contains approximately 100 mg of caffeine.

 So, the best bet is to stick to the recommended cups.
 However, not every individual is fit to have these four cups.
-Medicine Net acknowledges that breastfeeding women are advised to limit their consumption to three cups daily (4).
+Medicine Net acknowledges that breastfeeding women are advised to limit their consumption to the amount of caffeine advised by their doctor (4).

-However, pregnant women should not consume this tea because it increases the risk of miscarriage and other pregnancy-related problems.
+Puer tea might be unsafe during pregnancy because it may increase the risk of miscarriage and other pregnancy-related problems.

 The Bottom Line